Shatterhand: Gameplay

 Shatterhand is a side-scrolling action game that follows many of the established conventions in the genre.
 The main character's primary attacks are his very own fists, which he can also use to intercept enemy bullets.
 There are two type of power-ups that can be retrieved by destroying the item containers scattered throughout each stage: coins and letter icons.

 The coins are used as currency that allows the player to obtain additional power-ups by standing over a certain platforms and crouching over it.
 These platforms will indicate which power-up the player will receive, along with the cost of the item.
 There are three types of power-up platforms: the first will restore the player's health and costs 300 coins, the second will increase the player's attack power (changing the color of the player's vest from green to brown) and costs 100 coins, and the third gives out an extra life and costs 2000 coins.

 The letter icons are shaped in the Greek letters α and β.
-When a robotic part appears, the player can change the letter by punching it.
-However, punching it too much will turn it into a large gold coin.
+When a robotic part appears, the player can change the letter by punching it, but punching it too much will turn it into a large gold coin.
 After collecting three parts, a "robotic satellite" will appear floating alongside the player.
 The robotic satellite will attack alongside the player and can also be used to hover into the air by crouching and holding the A button.
 There are eight possible robotic satellites, depending on the combination of the letters collected, each with a different attack.
 For example, the ααβ robot fires laser beams, while αβα attacks with a sword.
 The robot can take damage from enemies and if it sustains too much, it will eventually be destroyed.
-If the player already has a robotic companion and picks up a new combination of letters, the new robot will replace the previous one.
-However, if the player picks up the same combination twice in a row while still maintaining the robot, the player character will combine with the robot and will have more powerful attacks for a limited period before reverting to his standard form.
+If the player already has a robotic companion and picks up a new combination of letters, the new robot will replace the previous one, but if the player picks up the same combination twice in a row while still maintaining the robot, the player character will combine with the robot and will have more powerful attacks for a limited period before reverting to his standard form.

 There are a total of seven stages dubbed "Areas".
 Area A, a factory stage, serves as the game's introductory stage, while the game's five subsequent stages, Area B to Area F, can be played in any order.
 The final stage, Area G, becomes accessible after the six stages are completed.
 The player starts off the game with two extra lives and can obtain more throughout the game.
 If the player loses all their lives, the game will be over, but the player is provided with unlimited chances to continue.

-Robotic Satellites

-The eight robotic satellites and their letter combination are as follows: